audrasmi/RFFLSCAD/math.scad.md

 ## rotate\_points3d\_around\_axis(pts, ang, u, cp)
-Rotates each 3D point in the array `pts` by a given angle `ang`, around the centerpoint `cp` and the axis `u`.
+Rotates each 3D point in the array `pts` by the angle `ang`, around the centerpoint `cp` and the axis `u`.

 ## sum\_of\_sines(a,sines)
-Gives the sum of a series of sines, at a given angle.
+Gives the sum of a series of sines, at the angle `a`.

 Arg   | What it is
 ----- | ---------------------